 Family fun in Kaikoura

-There’s a place on the East Coast of our South Island, where the mountains meet the sea.
-Where the beauty of the landscape is matched only by the beauty of the people.
+There’s a place on the east coast of New Zealand's South Island where the mountains meet the sea; where the beauty of the landscape is matched only by the beauty of the people.
 And where marine life travels from near and far to come and play.
-We’re talking, of course, about Kaikoura.
+This place is Kaikoura.

 Nestled between the Seaward Kaikoura Range and the Pacific Ocean, this seaside gem is just two hours south of Picton (the gateway to the South Island) and two hours north of Christchurch.
 And whether you want to pop in for a day trip with the family or spend an entire weekend, you’re sure to leave with memories that’ll last a lifetime.
 Here’s our take on the top things to do in Kaikoura for families...

 We simply couldn’t begin with anything other than Kaikoura's world-famous whale watching experiences.
 The popularity of these enigmatic tours is no surprise, given Kaikoura is one of the few places where Sperm Whales can be seen all year round.
 Humpbacks, Southern Rights and Orca are also common visitors.
 In all, there is a 95% chance of sighting a whale on one of Kaikoura's many whale watching tours.
 And few things are more majestic than seeing these gracious leviathans close-up.

 Whale Watch Kaikoura is the leading operator in Kaikoura and one of New Zealand's biggest attractions.
 Tours depart three times throughout the day (early morning, mid-morning and lunchtime), taking approximately 3.5 hours.
 Due to their popularity, we strongly recommend booking ahead - especially in the summer months.